3 key takeaways

 A chronological resume lists your work experience starting with the most recent and works backward.
 It emphasizes job titles, companies, and dates, making your career progression easy to follow.

-2. Functional resume
+Resume type #2: Functional resume

 Instead of listing jobs chronologically, it organizes your experience by skill categories—like leadership, communication, or technical expertise.
 It’s a good way to highlight transferable skills, especially if your job titles or dates don’t tell the full story.

 A combination resume blends the best parts of functional and chronological resumes.
-It's a flexible resume layout that usually leads with a skills or achievements section (after the professional summary), followed by a reverse-chronological list of jobs.
+It's a flexible resume layout that usually leads with a Skills or Achievements section (after the Professional Summary), followed by a reverse-chronological list of jobs.

 It’s flexible, adaptable, and works well if you want to offer hiring managers a comprehensive look at your qualifications across your professional experience.

-4. Targeted resume
+Resume type #4: Targeted resume

 A targeted resume (also known as a tailored resume) is a type of resume tailored to a specific job posting.

 Instead of using one generic resume for every application, this approach emphasizes the experience, skills, and keywords that match a particular role.
-You can build a targeted resume using any resume type as it’s more about what you include than the layout itself.
+You can build a targeted resume using any resume type, as it’s more about what you include than the layout itself.

 💡Pro Tip: Some people start with a chronological resume and adapt it as they go, especially if they’re applying across industries or positions.
 Whether you’re just testing the waters or deep into your search, tools like Teal can help you compare types to make the whole process smoother and faster.